Ajax-Alex/insane-hackbar/README.md

 # Insane Hackbar for Firefox

-Hackbar moded by Mr. silent coder, re-moded by Ajax Alex
+Hackbar modded by Mr. silent coder, re-modded by Ajax Alex

 # Download: